pvaidya56/pvaidya56/README.md

 ### I'm Priya Vaidya,

-A Full Stack Web Developer and Team Lead at Lambda School
+A Full Stack Software Developer and Team Lead at Lambda School

 ### 💼  Things that I'm currently working on:
 * Looking for my first Software Developer role